Quantum algorithm for Petz recovery channels and pretty good measurements

-We discuss it in more detail later.
+We discuss it in more detail in what follows.

 The Petz recovery channel appears often in quantum information as a proof tool, showing that near-optimal recovery from undesired quantum operations is possible.
 Ref.~\cite{barnum2000reversingQuantumDynamics} demonstrated how this recovery channel can be an effective means for reversing the effects of noise.
-Thereafter, \cite{Ng_2010} showed that the Petz recovery channel (therein called ``transpose channel'') is a universal recovery operation for approximate quantum error correction, which performs comparably to the best possible one in terms of worst-case fidelity (see also \cite{tyson10}).
+Thereafter, \cite{Ng_2010} showed that the Petz recovery channel (therein called ``transpose channel'') is a universal recovery operation for approximate quantum error correction, which performs comparably to the best possible one in terms of worst-case fidelity (see also \cite{tyson10,MN2012}).
 The Petz recovery channel also goes by the name ``pretty good recovery,'' as used in \cite{DFW15,PhysRevA.96.042328}, due to the result of \cite{barnum2000reversingQuantumDynamics}.
 Yet another application comes from the field of quantum communication: \cite{beigi2015decodingQITviaPetz} showed explicitly how to use the Petz recovery channel in a decoder to achieve the coherent information rate of quantum communication.
 It has also found use in developing physically meaningful refinements of quantum entropy inequalities \cite{wilde2015recoverabilityInQITheor,Sutter15,Junge15,Carlen_2020,faulkner2020}.
-Most recently, it has been employed in the context of Gaussian quantum information \cite{Lami_2018,swingle2019}, the AdS/CFT correspondence \cite{CHPSSW19,jia2020}, and in black-hole physics \cite{PSSY19}.
+See \cite{Lami_2018,swingle2019,CHPSSW19,jia2020,PSSY19} for further uses.